DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/20 Upload Files/05 Client-Side Settings/05 Upload Mode.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/File_Uploader/FileUploading/"
 }

 The following examples show how to configure the **FileUploader** for each upload mode.
-Therein, the [name](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/name.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#name') option is required to access uploaded files on the server.
+Therein, the [name](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/name.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#name') property is required to access uploaded files on the server.

 - **Ajax upload**